 Patients with symptomatic coronary artery disease may present with the following signs and symptoms:

 The most common symptom associated with coronary artery disease is dull, squeezing, or pressure-like chest pain located in the sub-sternal or left side of the chest and radiating to the left arm, neck, or jaw.
 It may be associated with dyspnea and increased sweating.
 In stable angina, it is exertional in nature and relieved on resting for a while or ingestion of nitrates, while pain associated with unstable or AMI (STEMI and NSTEMI) occurs at rest.
 The pain of AMI is partially relieved with nitrates.

 The following signs can be noted in a patient with AMI.

-On physical exam, tachycardia is common in a patient with AMI.
-While bradycardia can occur due to blockage of the right coronary artery branch which supplies sino-atrial node.
-Arrhythmias of different types also can be seen secondary to ischemia of myocardium.
-Acute ischemia or infarction causes hypoxia and depletion of intracellular adenosine triphosphate which shifts the cell to anaerobic glycolysis and lactic acid is accumulated inside the cell.
-This intracellular acidic environment lowers the pH and activates Na+/H+ and Na+/Ca++ ion exchange channels to dump H+ ion out of the cell and raise intracellular PH.
+On physical examination, tachycardia is common in a patient with AMI.
+While bradycardia can occur due to blockage of the right coronary artery branch, which supplies the sino-atrial node.
+Arrhythmias of different types also can be seen as secondary to ischemia of myocardium.
+Acute ischemia or infarction causes hypoxia and depletion of intracellular adenosine triphosphate, which shifts the cell to anaerobic glycolysis and lactic acid is accumulated inside the cell.
+This intracellular acidic environment lowers the pH and activates Na+/H+ and Na+/Ca++ ion exchange channels to dump H+ ion out of the cell and raise intracellular pH.
 This is accompanied by intracellular calcium overload and increased late sodium current.
-A lower resting membrane potential is generated in this manner which turns infarcted tissues more excitable and leads to arrhythmias.
-There are many types of ventricular tachyarrhythmias (VA) present after AMI such as non-sustained ventricular tachycardia (NSVT), sustained ventricular tachycardia (VT), or ventricular fibrillation (VFIB).
+A lower resting membrane potential is generated in this manner, which turns infarcted tissues more excitable and leads to arrhythmias.
+There are many types of ventricular tachyarrhythmias (VA) present after AMI, such as non-sustained ventricular tachycardia (NSVT), sustained ventricular tachycardia (VT), or ventricular fibrillation (VFIB).
 VA is the most common cause of sudden cardiac death, occurring within 1 hour of AMI.
-Thrombolysis and percutaneous coronary intervention have reduced the incidence of VA and reduced the burden of SCD in over the past decades.
+Thrombolysis and percutaneous coronary intervention have reduced the incidence of VA and reduced the burden of sudden cardiac death (SCD) over the past decades.
 The incidence of VA is directly proportional to the size of an infarct and inversely related to the left ventricular ejection fraction after AMI.